Ericsson/dataplanebook/src/threading/threading.rst

 storage <TLS>`.
 Such data includes the EAL thread's :term:`NUMA node` and thread's :term:`processor affinity` at the time it was created.
-This caching scheme implies that EAL considers the affinity and :term:`NUMA` placement as an constant invariants across the DPDK process life cycle.
+This caching scheme implies that EAL considers the affinity and :term:`NUMA` placement as an invariant across the DPDK process life cycle.

 In addition, many DPDK libraries and :term:`PMDs <PMD>` keep per-EAL thread data, usually in the form of a static array indexed by the